 The web cartoon Kerri's Big Invention: At one point Kerrigan comes up with an idea for an invention called "Stick'ems" that turns out to be identical to Post-It notes.
 One other character points out that she even put notes about this new idea on Post-It notes.

-One Wondermark strip involves a man who claims to have invented "meat inside bread", and he's less than happy to be told that dumplings already exist.
-In the followup strip, he thinks he still deserves some recognition for inventing them independently.
-His friend points out that, whatever points he might have gained for inventing dumplings, he lost for his complete unawareness of dumplings' prior existence.
+One Wondermark strip involves a man who claims to have invented "food inside of bread", and he's less than happy to be told that dumplings already exist.
+In the followup strip, he thinks he still deserves some recognition for inventing them independently — a claim which, even if true, his friend finds unimpressive.

 Ask That Guy subverted this trope by suggesting an original movie: 2½ hours of exploding babies.